darts/CSU34031-AdvancedTelecomms/Project-1/Readme.md

 - `showsaving` - shows how many bytes have been served from cache
 - `showcachesize` - shows the current cache size

+### Multithreading

+NodeJS operates based on events and callbacks.
+When an event occurs and has an event handler, that event is handled by a thread.
+In the case of the `net` library I am using, it will choose a thread from the process threadpool.
+To multithread the program I assigned the process up to 1000 threads in its threadpool.
+This means that the proxy can run with up to 1000 threads.
+Since each thread runs asyncronously this would be enough for many connections with low latency.

 ### Testing

 In order to test the performance of the proxy and the effect caching has on responsiveness, I loaded some websites with and without caching.